Skip to main content

-Userpilot Android SDK enables you to capture user insights and deliver personalized in-app experiences in real time.
-With just a one-time setup, you can immediately begin leveraging Userpilot’s analytics and engagement features to understand user behaviors and guide their journeys in-app.
+Install and initialize the Userpilot Android SDK, identify users, track screens and events, and configure optional settings.
+The Userpilot Android SDK enables you to capture user insights and deliver personalized in-app experiences in real time.
+With a one-time setup, you can immediately begin leveraging Userpilot’s analytics and engagement features to understand user behavior and guide their journeys in-app.

-Due to the SDK usage of Jetpack Compose, it is required to either:
+Due to the SDK’s usage of Jetpack Compose, it is required to either:

-1. apply kotlin-android plugin in app's build.gradle file.
+1. Apply the kotlin-android plugin in your app’s build.gradle file.

 plugins {